Rox-Games/Status-Page/README.md

 # How it works

 - Hosting
-    - GitHub Pages is used for hosting the status page.
+    - Netlify is used for hosting the status page. https://status.rox.games/

 - Monitoring
     - Github Workflow will be triggered every 1 Hr (Configurable) to visit the website.